KangaOnGit/Ontological-Reasoning-in-Medical-Knowledge-Retrieval/README.md

 - YAML-based configuration
 - Pandas, NumPy, and PyYAML for data processing and orchestration

-### Models

-- LLM-based NER:
-  - Qwen3-8B (self-hosted)

-- Text embedding model:
-  - SapBERT

-All models are deployed locally without external API calls to satisfy competition constraints.

 ## Design Decisions

 ### LLM-based Medical Entity Extraction

-Vietnamese clinical NLP resources remain limited, especially for mixed Vietnamese-English medical notes.
-A self-hosted LLM provides stronger adaptability for noisy real-world clinical language.
+Vietnamese clinical NLP resources remain limited, especially for mixed Vietnamese-English medical notes containing abbreviations, spelling variations, and inconsistent terminology.
+A self-hosted LLM provides greater robustness to these challenges than traditional sequence-labeling approaches while requiring minimal task-specific training data.
+The extraction component is designed to prioritize recall, allowing the downstream ontology retrieval and ranking stages to filter and normalize candidate concepts.

 ### Rule-based Assertion Detection

-Due to limited Vietnamese clinical assertion models, a lightweight rule-based classifier was implemented to identify negation and uncertainty patterns.
+Due to the limited availability of Vietnamese clinical assertion datasets and pretrained models, a lightweight rule-based classifier was implemented to identify negation, historical, and family-history assertions.

 ### Section-aware Document Parsing